Baryon asymmetry via leptogenesis in a neutrino mass model with complex scaling: Summary and discussion

-In a nutshell, realistic baryogenesis has been found to be possible in this model for the best fit values of the input neutrino oscillation observables only in the $M_1<10^9$ GeV regime and for a normal mass ordering of the light neutrinos.
-This analysis disfavors (from a baryogenesis standpoint) the regimes $10^9$ GeV $<M_1<10^{12}$ GeV and $M_1>10^{12}$ GeV as well as an inverted mass ordering of the light neutrinos.
-However, this possibilities cannot be excluded owing to the highly sensitive dependence of $Y_B$ on the input parameters away from their best-fit values.
+In a nutshell, realistic baryogenesis has been found to be possible in this model for values close to best fit values of the input neutrino oscillation observables only in the $10^9{\rm~GeV}<M_1<10^{12}$ GeV regime and for a normal mass ordering of the light neutrinos.
+This analysis excludes (from a baryogenesis standpoint) the regimes $M_1<10^9$ GeV and $M_1>10^{12}$ GeV and disfavors an inverted mass ordering of the light neutrinos.
+However, the latter is still allowed for values of the input parameters away from their best-fit numbers but within a $3\sigma$ range.
 As neutrino oscillation data improve, the conclusions from our analysis will be sharpened. \\